 The information below and the Github Repo linked to it have been deprecated as of November 5, 2015.
-Download the latest Adobe Air Plugin for Chartboost from our SDK Download Page, and be sure to check out our updated Adobe AIR Integration Guide as well!
+Download the latest Adobe Air Plugin for Chartboost from our SDK Download Page.

 Want to customize the Chartboost SDK – and share your improvements with other developers?
 Look no further: Our open-source SDKs expose key components, making it easy to turn your ideas into reality.